Michael A. Taylor Player Props: Twins vs. Tigers

-On Saturday, Michael A. Taylor (batting .313 in his past 10 games) and the Minnesota Twins play the Detroit Tigers, whose starting pitcher will be Joey Wentz.
+On Sunday, Michael A. Taylor (.594 slugging percentage in past 10 games, including three home runs) and the Minnesota Twins face the Detroit Tigers, whose starting pitcher will be Reese Olson.
 First pitch is at 2:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Tigers.
+In his previous game, he went 1-for-3 with a double against the Tigers.

 Michael A. Taylor Game Info & Props vs. the Tigers